 Because Atlanta seems to host a never-ending cycle of big-time conferences and events, some things can be lost in the shuffle, but the Final Four is a unique animal that generates significant revenue, and it’s always nice to see the best of the best compete in our city.

-Topics: NCAA Final Four
+Tags: NCAA Final Four